Warfarin: 12 Facts You Need to Know About This Blood Thinner

 - But you still need to keep up with your blood tests to help monitor for its effectiveness and safety.

 - Your doctor may schedule more frequent monitoring when you first switch to a generic product to monitor your individual response.

 - Small dose adjustments may be needed until blood levels remain in the target range, but this is normal for most patients.

-Today, most patients use the generic warfarin from the outset; however, the brand product Coumadin is still available if you choose.
-Another affordable generic warfarin called Jantoven is also available at the pharmacy.
+Today, most patients use the generic warfarin from the outset.
+The brand product Coumadin is now discontinued, but another affordable warfarin called Jantoven is available at the pharmacy.

 Color-Coded for Safety